Biographical & Genealogical

 Searchable digital images of over 1,100 periodicals published between 1740 and 1940, including special interest and general magazines, literary and professional journals, children's and women's magazines, and many other historically-significant periodicals.

-*Due to the inclusion of some Richmond News Leader articles in the (1985-present) database please check microfilm to confirm the source for articles published August 19, 1985 - May 30, 1992.
+*Due to the inclusion of some Richmond News Leader articles in the (1985-current) database please check microfilm to confirm the source for articles published August 19, 1985 - May 30, 1992.

 A fully-indexed and keyword searchable electronic archive of the news and literary journal Harper's Weekly.